kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - Create/augment your data with some synthetic data generation techniques
     - Dowload some open source.
 Best resource is probably [Kaggle](https://www.kaggle.com/)
     - Ensure sensitive information is deleted or protected (e.g., anonymised)
-- Is data labelling necessay?:
+- Is data labelling necessary?:
     - ✅ Yes, then is human expertise available?
     - ❌ No, then unsupervised learning must be used
 - Data versioning.
 Available tools:
     - [Hydra](https://hydra.cc/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/VCS/Hydra)
     - [DVC](https://dvc.org/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/VCS/DVC)
+- Keep a copy of the original unclean data where possible.
 - Data ingestion/wrangling:
     - 🐼 [Pandas](https://pandas.pydata.org/) for dataset < 32Gb.
 For dataset that do not fit in memory you can load different chucks at the time | [Notes](https://github.com/kyaiooiayk/Pandas-Notes)
     - 🐻‍❄️ [Polars](https://github.com/pola-rs/polars) an optimised version of Pandas.